If you had to guess, how many social media platforms do you think exist right now?

 But why is this on the list of good metrics and not in our KPIs?

-Because collecting data on the specific time you’re posting shouldn’t go into your marketing reports (beyond your social media team, nobody really cares about when you post, they care about what happens after you do).
+Because collecting data on the specific time you’re posting shouldn’t go into your marketing reports (beyond your social media engagement team, nobody really cares about when you post, they care about what happens after you do).

-That said, every marketing team should track this metric because it can have such a profound effect on all your others like reach, follower growth rate, traffic to your site, and so on.
+That said, every marketing team should track this metric because it can have such a profound effect on all your others like reach, follower count growth rate, traffic to your site, and so on.

 There are tons of resources with detailed information about the best time to post on social media: